jarrettmeyer/jarrettmeyer.github.io/_posts/2018-06-21-d3-capturing-mouse-events.md

 ---
 title: "Capturing Mouse Events in D3.js"
 layout: post
 date: 2018-06-21
 tags: d3js
+description:
+thumbnail: /assets/images/d3js-logo.svg
 ---

 [D3.js](https://d3js.org/) provides some pretty decent tooling for [working with the mouse](https://github.com/d3/d3-selection/blob/master/README.md#handling-events).
 This post will give an example of how those work.

 -   `mouseenter`: Fires when the mouse enters the canvas.
 -   `mouseleave`: Fires when the mouse leaves the canvas.
 -   `mousemove`: Fires on any mouse movement over the canvas.
 -   `mouseout`: Fires when the mouse leaves the canvas or any of its children.
 -   `mouseover`: Fires when the mouse enters the canvas or any of its children.

 In the example below, the green `<rect>` is a child of the parent `<svg>`.

 <svg id="canvas"></svg>

 <script src="/assets/js/d3/5.5.0/d3.js"></script>
 <script src="/assets/js/mouse-hit.js"></script>